sangupta/bloomfilter/README.md

 bloom filter was coming out to be expensive.
 Thus, `bloomfilter` was born.

-The `bloomfilter` is inspired by the `Guava` bloom filter implementation and uses a similar approach, with more extensions baked in.
+The `bloomfilter` is inspired by the `Guava` bloom filter implementation and uses a similar approach, with more extension points baked in.

 ## Features

-* Uses pure Java murmur hash implementation as default hash function
+* Uses pure Java [murmur](https://github.com/sangupta/murmur) hash implementation as default hash function
-* Various persisting methodologies - Java serialization, disk file etc
+* Multiple persisting methodologies
-* No dependencies
+  * In-memory filter
+  * Java serialization disk filter
+  * Memory-mapped disk filter
+* Lightweight with no dependencies, 23KB size

 ## Usage